jf-carvalho/java-boilerplate/README.md

 # Introduction

 This is a template Java project.
 All basic features were designed to offer a plug-and-play development.
 The main idea was to build a solid, reliable and safe start-point to develop Java REST APIs.
-To achieve that, concepts of SOLID and Clean Code were applied, such as a Clean Architecture approach.
+To achieve that, concepts of SOLID and Clean Code and Clean Architecture were applied.

-It is always a difficult choice to not hard-code framework pieces into a project.
-Obviously, the work is more extensive, but it always pays back.
-The advantage of copying-pasting snippets and getting things running in a few minutes frequently becomes a headache when it comes to new business requirements, need of change and adaptation, upgrading and upscaling.
-The project becomes a hostage of frameworks and third-party tools.
-In the other hand, frameworks and plugins offer very handy solutions for a vast of problems.
-It would be irrational to ignore them all and deliberately choose to never use them.
-That's why I chose to use various Spring functionalities alongside with lots of other packages solutions, but never making my application strongly depending on them.
+It is always a difficult choice to not hard-code framework features into a project.
+Obviously, the work is more extensive when you don't - but it always pays back.
+The advantage of copying-pasting snippets and getting things running in a few minutes frequently becomes a headache when new business requirements are requested.
+Changing and adapting are challenging enough tasks, such as upgrading and scaling applications.
+Then the project becomes a hostage of frameworks and third-party tools and tasks that were already hard become impossible.
+In the other hand, frameworks and libraries offer very handy solutions for a vast of problems.
+It would be irrational to ignore them all and deliberately choose to never use them no matter what.
+That's why I chose to use various Spring functionalities alongside with lots of other packages and solutions, but never making my application strongly depending on them.

-Certainly, there are always parts where decoupling is harder than others and at some point I had to make these parts more dependent of framework code.
+Certainly, there are always those parts where decoupling is harder than others and at some point I had to make these parts more dependent of framework usage.
 But you can clearly see that the application is layered, well-designed and very well-tested.
 Most change requirements would be a no-brainer.
 Oh, and I'm not a bookworm myself but there's a lot of empirical DDD influence as well.

 Here's a list of main code features:
 - API initialization with Spring Boot